 \subsection{Definition of the functorial module of Kähler differential forms}

 Let $\Po$ be a dg operad.
-We define the \emph{functorial module of Kähler differential forms} as the following coequalizer diagram in the category of infinitesimal $\Po$-bimodules (see $10.3$ of \cite{Fresse3} for a equivalent definition)
+We define the \emph{functorial module of Kähler differential forms} as the following coequalizer diagram in the category of infinitesimal $\Po$-bimodules (see $10.3$ of \cite{Fresse3} for an equivalent definition)

 where $c_{2}$ is given by the composite

 The right $\Po$-module action on $\Omega_{\Po}$ is induced by the right $\Po$-module action on $\Po \circ_{(1)} \Po$ given by

 \begin{prop} Let $A$ be a $\Po$-algebra.
 There is an isomorphism of chain complexes